 - PING G430 MAX HL Driver

-The AIR-X is Cobra’s very successful lightweight offering for slower swingers.
-What makes it so great is that not only does the stock shaft have light weight in mind, but the driver head itself has a lightweight construction which gives you the sensation of faster speed through the air.
+The AIR-X is Cobra’s highly praised lightweight offering for slower swingers.
+Not only does the stock shaft and grip have light weight in mind, but the driver itself has a lightweight construction which helps promote a faster, more effortless swing.

-In addition to the extremely lightweight design (Cobra’s lightest at just 277g), the AIR-X driver is also engineered for fast ball speeds across the face and a considerable draw bias.
+In addition to the extremely lightweight design at just 290g, the AIR-X driver is also engineered for fast ball speeds across the face and a draw bias.
+The 2024 model of the AIR-X (AIR-X 2) improves upon the original 2022 version with new H.O.T.
+Face technology designed to give a boost to mis-hit forgiveness.

-- a lightweight construction made of premium lightweight carbon material
+- a lightweight construction consisting of a lightweight head, shaft and grip

-- an offset hosel and heel weighting to mitigate slices and eliminate the right miss
+- heel weighting designed to introduce a draw bias and help mitigate the right miss

-The AIR-X Offset driver comes stock with the Cobra Ultralite 40 graphite shaft.
-The stock grip is the Lamkin R.E.L.
-Micro-LITE Standard (58R).
+The 2024 AIR-X Offset driver comes stock with the Cobra Ultralite 40 graphite shaft, and the stock grip is the Lamkin EPDM R.E.L.
+Black STD 58R.

 Lofts | 9°, 10.5°, 11.5° |